PyBioProx/PyBioProx/paper/main.md

 ## 3. Fluorescent object detection

-PyDist3D computes distance between labelled objects in separate fluorescent channels.
-Prior to detection of fluorescent objects, different pre-processing steps may be performed to enable better object detection.
+PyDist3D computes distances between labelled objects in separate fluorescence channels.
+Prior to detection of fluorescent objects, different pre-processing steps may be performed to improve detection accuracy.
 PyDist3D provides a limited number of pre-processing options derived from the `scipy.ndimage` package.
-In the examples presented in this paper, pre-processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of 1 is used to reduce single-pixel scale noise prior to object detection.
+In the examples presented in this paper, pre-processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of `1` is used to reduce single-pixel scale noise prior to object detection.
 Following pre-processing, binary 2D/3D arrays are generated to define regions containing ‘on’ (1) and ‘off’ (0) pixels representing positive and negative signal.
-PyDist3D provides a range of thresholding methods from the scikit-image package to define positive and negative signal 1 .
-A comparison operator is then used to generate binary 2D/3D images.Unless specified otherwise, the Otsu thresholding method is used in the examples presented in this paper 2 .
+PyDist3D provides a range of thresholding methods from the scikit-image package to define positive and negative signal [1](#1).
+A comparison operator is then used to generate binary 2D/3D images.
+Unless specified otherwise, the Otsu thresholding method is used in the examples presented in this paper [2](#2).
 Connected regions of ‘on’ pixels are then labelled as unique objects using the `scipy.ndimage.label` function.
 Size exclusion criteria can then be used to filter the identified objects for a particular size.
-In this study, objects smaller than 10 (?) connected pixels are considered to be noise and are thus removed.
+In this study, objects smaller than 10 connected pixels are considered to be noise and are thus removed.
 A binary erosion of the labelled objects is then employed to identify its perimeter pixels.
 Finally, overlays of the detected object’s perimeter on (user-defined)representative z-slices of the original image are generated to allow for confirmation that fluorescent objects have been appropriately labelled.

 ## 4. Distance analysis

-PyDist3D allows for the measurement of distances of the perimeter pixels of objects in one channel to the nearest ‘on’ pixels in another channel.
+PyDist3D allows for the measurement of distances of the perimeter pixels of objects in one channel to the nearest _on_ pixels in another channel.
 For example, the distances of objects in channel X to objects in channel Y can be measured.
 Distances analyses are performed using an exact Euclidean distance transform of the fluorescent channel that object distances are measured towards (i.e.channel Y).
-The distance of each perimeter pixel of the fluorescent object in channel X to the nearest‘on’ pixel in channel Y is then measured.
+The distance of each perimeter pixel of the fluorescent object in channel X to the nearest _on_ pixel in channel Y is then measured.
 From this data, summary statistics to describe the distance of each object in channel X relative to objects in channel Y are generated.
-As described subsequently, PyDist3D introduces a statistic termed the ‘distance score’ in which the mean of each perimeter pixel of an object in channel X’s distance to the nearest ‘on’ pixel in channel Y is calculated.
+As described subsequently, PyDist3D introduces a statistic termed the _distance score_ in which the mean of each perimeter pixel of an object in channel X's distance to the nearest _on_ pixel in channel Y is calculated.
 Minimum and maximum distances from objects in channel X to the nearest object in channel Y are also generated.

 # References

-1. van der Walt, S. et al. scikit-image: image processing in Python.
+<a name="1">1.</a> van der Walt, S. et al. scikit-image: image processing in
+Python.
 PeerJ 2, e453 (2014).

-2. Otsu, N. A Threshold Selection Method from Gray-Level Histograms.
+<a name="2">2.</a> Otsu, N. A Threshold Selection Method from Gray-Level
+Histograms.
 IEEE Trans.
 Syst.
 Man.
 Cybern.
 9, 62–66 (1979).